 I watched from the window as Gabriel walked away and slowly descended from my view.
 It was Cook's voice that we had heard and he must not have realized that I hadn't left.
-When he threw the door open and walked back in I started toward him with the intention of handing him the recipe Gabriel had left.
+When he threw the door open and walked back in I started towards him with the intention of handing him the recipe Gabriel had left.
 Before I could utter the first syllable of explanation, though, I noticed that he was not alone.
 There was a strange man with him and based on my father's description I immediately knew who it was.
 My heart caught in my chest and I frantically tried to calm myself as Gavin smiled at me from where he stood.
 His eyes locked with mine and I could not find the will to look away.

 Cook managed to check his surprise at seeing me still there and gave a little bow, "Mademoiselle Vivienne," he said snapping me back to my senses.

 "Oui, I brought you the recipe we had talked about," I hurriedly tucked it into his hand," I managed a faint curtsey and pivoted on my heel intending to leave.

 "Non.
 Stay.
 Please."
 Gavin stepped into my path, "It's a happy circumstance that we should meet now and we can introduce ourselves without all the formality and reserve of an audience."

 His voice froze my insides; it sounded so familiar.
 I looked helplessly at Cook, hoping he would find some words to help me escape.
 He misread my expression though and took a step forward then with a significant look at Gavin, "Mr. Delacroix, this is Mademoiselle Vivienne Rousseau, daughter of your hosts Monsieur and Madame Rousseau."

 Mr. Delacroix extended his hand, "It is such a pleasure to meet you Ms. Rousseau."